-FAX (707)963-7641

 5.10 Indemnification.
-CONTRACTOR, for itself, and its successors in interest, if any, agrees to indemnify and save harmless AGENCY, its officers, employees, and agents, from claim, suit, liability including without limitation, those for personal injury (including death) or damage to property, or action made or brought against AGENCY, its officers, employees, and agents, for any injuries or damages resulting from or caused by the acts of CONTRACTOR, or its officers, employees, and agents, in the performance of any work and the rendering of any service provided for under this AGREEMENT.
-Indemnification under this Section shall include all attorneys' fees and other expenses incurred by AGENCY, its officers, employees, and agents, in the course of the defense of any such claim, suit, or action.
+CONTRACTOR, for itself, and its successors in interest, if any, agrees to indemnify, defend, with counsel reasonably acceptable to AGENCY, and hold harmless AGENCY, its officers, employees, and agents, from claim, suit, liability including, without limitation, those for personal injury (including death) or damage to property, or action made or brought against AGENCY, its officers, employees, and agents, for any injuries or damages resulting from or caused by the acts of CONTRACTOR, or its officers, employees, and agents, in the performance of any work and the rendering of any service provided for under the AGREEMENT.
+Indemnification under this Section shall include all attorneys' fees and other expenses reasonably incurred by AGENCY, its officers, employees, and agents, in the course of the defense of any such claim, suit, or action.

 5.11 Entirety of AGREEMENT.
-With the exception of the LANDFILL FRANCHISE AGREEMENT, which is cross-referenced by various provisions of this AGREEMENT, this AGREEMENT constitutes the entire agreement between the parties relating to the subject of this AGREEMENT and supersedes all previous agreements, promises, representations, understandings and negotiations, whether written or oral, among the parties with respect to the subject matter hereof.
+With the exception of the LANDFILL FRANCHISE AGREEMENT, which is cross-referenced by various provisions of the AGREEMENT, the AGREEMENT constitutes the entire agreement between the Parties relating to the subject of the AGREEMENT and supersedes the Original Agreement and all previous agreements, amendments, promises, representations, understandings and negotiations, whether written or oral, among the Parties with respect to the subject matter hereof.

 5.12 Assignments.
-A material consideration of this AGREEMENT for the AGENCY is the past record, experience, and local knowledge of the needs of the SERVICE AREA by CONTRACTOR and its present owners; therefore, CONTRACTOR shall not assign any interest in this AGREEMENT, allow any sale or assignment of a controlling interest in CONTRACTOR, or subcontract any of the services CONTRACTOR is to perform hereunder without the prior written consent of AGENCY.
-AGENCY may not unreasonably withhold its consent to such an assignment of this AGREEMENT, sale or assignment of a controlling interest in CONTRACTOR, or subcontract, as long as the assignee, new owner(s) of the CONTRACTOR or subcontractor is or are possessed of similar or greater experience and financial responsibility in comparison to CONTRACTOR and its present owners.
+A material consideration of the AGREEMENT for the AGENCY is the past record, experience, and local knowledge of the needs of the SERVICE AREA by CONTRACTOR and its present owners; therefore, CONTRACTOR shall not assign any interest in the AGREEMENT, allow any sale or assignment of a controlling interest in CONTRACTOR, or subcontract any of the services CONTRACTOR is to perform hereunder without the prior written consent of AGENCY.
+AGENCY may not unreasonably withhold its consent to such an assignment of the AGREEMENT, sale or assignment of a controlling interest in CONTRACTOR, or subcontract, as long as the assignee, new owner(s) of the CONTRACTOR or subcontractor is or are possessed of similar or greater experience and financial responsibility in comparison to CONTRACTOR and its present owners.

 5.13 Payment of Subcontractors and Agents.
-Unless a reasonable dispute exists concerning payment, CONTRACTOR shall promptly pay all subcontractors, suppliers, or laborers engaged for purposes of this AGREEMENT in accordance with the contract or agreement between that Party and CONTRACTOR.
-Any violation of this Paragraph shall constitute a minor breach.
+Unless a reasonable dispute exists concerning payment, CONTRACTOR shall promptly pay all subcontractors, suppliers, or laborers engaged for purposes of the AGREEMENT in accordance with the contract or agreement between that person and CONTRACTOR

 5.14 Taxes and Fees.
-CONTRACTOR shall be responsible and liable for payment of all federal, state and local taxes and fees, and surcharges of every kind, that apply to any and all persons, property, income, equipment, materials, supplies, structures, or activities that are involved in the performance of this AGREEMENT, including but not limited to, any income taxes, real property, excise, sales and use taxes, surcharges imposed under the ACT BY THE AGENCY, business and occupation taxes and fees that arise in connection with the AGREEMENT.
-Nothing in this Section 5.14 shall limit the right of CONTRACTOR to adjust the amount of Intentionally Over Collected Revenues (IOCR) as provided in Section 18.3 (m) of this Agreement.
-Any violation of this Paragraph shall constitute a minor breach.
+CONTRACTOR shall be responsible and liable for payment of all federal, state and local taxes and fees, and surcharges of every kind, that apply to any and all persons, property, income, equipment, materials, supplies, structures, or activities that are involved in the performance of the AGREEMENT, including, but not limited to, any income taxes, real property, excise, sales and use taxes, surcharges imposed under the ACT by the AGENCY, business and occupation taxes and fees that arise in connection with the AGREEMENT.
+Nothing in this Section 5.14 shall limit the right of CONTRACTOR to adjust the amount of Intentionally Over Collected Revenues (IOCR) as provided in Section 18.3(m) of this Exhibit A to the AGREEMENT.